fpsvogel/fpsvogel.com/src/_posts/2024-01-17-job-search-networking-for-engineers.md

 So I jumped into action with my tried-and-true approach: doing new projects to put on my resume, submitting job applications, and waiting for the interviews to roll in.

 … Except the interviews *didn't* roll in.
-In fact, after two months and dozens of applications, I'd gotten only *one* positive response, and that one doesn't even count as my tried-and-true approach because I had an extra advantage, a reference from someone I know in the company.
+In fact, after two months and dozens of applications, I'd gotten only *one* positive response, and that one doesn't even count as my tried-and-true approach because I had an extra advantage, a referral from someone I know in the company.

 Which means that my old strategy **completely failed**.